TahaAlamiIdrissi/StartupPOC_backend/README.md

 ## Utils
 contains the _LoadDatabase.java_ that fills the database with some data for testing  and _RoleUtils.java_ that affects the role id and label to a specific values

+# Api documentation

+The api documentation is generated using __Swagger__ .
+This is the following link to access to the the documentation :

+# Installation

+To run the project  :

+- Import the project as a maven project
+- Run the class _HowToAchieveApplication.java _